justinknierim/lfs-livecd/trunk/doc/README.txt

 ------------

-This CD does not detect virtual SCSI disks connected to a virtual machine in VMware Workstation 5.x or earlier or VMware Server 1.0.x or earlier.
+This CD does not detect virtual SCSI disks connected to a virtual machine in VMware Workstation 5.x or earlier or VMware Server 1.0.3 or earlier.
 This is a known VMware bug.
+The solution is to upgrade to VMware Workstation >= 6.0 or VMware Server >= 1.0.4.

+The following workarounds help for older versions of VMware products:

-The solution is to upgrade to VMware Workstation 6.x, or to choose "BusLogic" as the virtual SCSI controller type instead of the default "LSI Logic".
+ * Choose "BusLogic" as the virtual SCSI controller type instead of the default "LSI Logic".

+ * Pass the "mptbase.mpt_channel_mapping=1" option to the kernel command line.

 The same issue will be present on an LFS system built from this CD.